The College of New Jersey Logo

 Do I still have to pay housing while I am abroad?

 If you live on-campus you do not have to pay for the time you are abroad if you are open to returning to any available space in upper class housing.
 The space you selected at room selection is guaranteed for you for the semester you are not abroad.
-If you wish to return to this space for the second half of the semester after completing your global student teaching, the only way to guarantee it is if you pay for the space for the entire semester.
-This is the only way to guarantee that space.
-However, if you pay for only half of the semester, TCNJ Housing is willing to work with you to see if they can utilize the space for emergency purposes only while you are abroad, drastically increasing the odds of you returning to your selected room.
+However, another student may be placed in that room while you are abroad.
 Please feel free to contact Housing directly for more detailed information.
-They can be reached at 609-771-2301, housing@tcnj.edu or in Eickhoff 114.
+They can be reached at housing@tcnj.edu or in Eickhoff 114.

 Are there scholarships or financial aid available?

 Financial aid can be used to cover housing and meal costs, just like when living on or near campus.
-There are also several scholarships available, including the Morton Winston Scholarship for Study Abroad (through TCNJ) and the US Department of State’s Gilman Scholarships.
-Additionally, the School of Education offers a scholarship.
+There are also several internal and external scholarships available, including the Morton Winston Scholarship for Study Abroad (through TCNJ) and the US Department of State’s Gilman Scholarships.
+For more information, visit Arlotto Family Center for Global Engagement’s scholarship page.

 Can I travel on the weekends?